chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

 ### Caveat with the above approach

 - Running two parallel clusters can be expensive.
-- The amount of data loss will depend on how frequently backups are performed in the Primary cluster.
+- The amount of data loss will depend on how frequently backups are performed in the primary cluster.
-- Changing DNS records from the Primary load balancer to the Disaster Recovery load balancer can take time to propagate through the network.
+- Changing DNS records from the primary load balancer to the disaster recovery load balancer can take time to propagate through the network.

-### Steps to setup the Production and Disaster Recovery Cluster
+### Set up the production and disaster recovery cluster

-1. Deploy the Primary cluster following the deployment instructions by [clicking here](/automate/ha_onprim_deployment_procedure/#Run-these-steps-on-Bastion-Host-Machine).
+1. Deploy the primary cluster following the deployment instructions by [clicking here](/automate/ha_onprim_deployment_procedure/#deploy-the-bastion-host).

-1. Deploy the Disaster Recovery cluster into a different data center/region using the same steps as the Primary cluster
+1. Deploy the disaster recovery cluster into a different data center and region using the same steps as the primary cluster.

 1. Do the backup configuration as explained in backup section for [file system](/automate/ha_backup_restore_file_system/) or [object storage](/automate/ha_backup_restore_object_storage/).

 {{< note >}}

 Configure backups for both clusters using either [file system](/automate/ha_backup_restore_file_system/) or [object storage](/automate/ha_backup_restore_object_storage/).

 {{< /note >}}

-1. On Primary Cluster
+1. On the primary cluster

     - From one of the Chef Automate nodes, configure a cronjob to run the `chef-automate backup` command at a regular interval.
 The sample cron for backup looks like: